 Should the wind farm be given the go ahead, Banks would invite Netherthird Community Action Training to bid for a contract which if successful would enable a total of 60 new trainees from the local area to undertake landscape management duties on the site for the first five years that the wind farm is operational.

 Other benefits, if the scheme is approved, will include a host of ecology and wildlife enhancements, including extensive woodland and hedgerow planting and the creation of 5.8km of new recreational tracks.

 To help ensure this project goes ahead and brings much needed investment, jobs, skills and clean green energy to the Cumnock area, visit the project website to declare your support.

-For more information on how Holyrood Partnership can benefit your business, please complete the form below:
+For more information on how Holyrood PR can benefit your business, please complete the form below:

 Private: Brian Lewis